psylinux/MyHackLabDev/content/posts/installing-gdb-gef.md

 ```

-2. Check if the GDB was compiled with Python support:
+#### Checking

-    **run the following command in terminal:**
+* To check if the GDB was compiled with Python support run the following command in terminal:

 ```
         gdb -nx -ex 'pi print(sys.version)' -ex quit
 ```

-    **The output should be similar to this:**
+* The output should be similar to this:

 ```
         2.7.3 (default, Mar 18 2014, 06:31:17)
         [GCC 4.6.3]
 ```

-3. Installing:
+#### Installing

-    To install the gef pluging, just run the shell scripts as following:
+To install the gef plug-in, just run the shell scripts as following:

 ```
     /opt/gef/scripts/gef.sh